What Smithery Does

 MCP servers run with whatever privileges the host agent grants them.
 That typically includes filesystem access, network calls, and sometimes credentials for whatever third-party API the server wraps.
 Smithery does not audit submitted server code, so every install is fundamentally a trust decision — the same risk model as installing a random npm package, with the additional wrinkle that MCP servers tend to be invoked autonomously by AI agents rather than explicitly by developers.

-The MCP ecosystem saw multiple security disclosures across late 2025 and early 2026 — prompt injection through tool descriptions, credential exfiltration, and supply-chain concerns — and Smithery has been steadily layering in safeguards (signed packages, scoped permissions, sandboxing options).
-Coverage is improving but uneven; teams handling sensitive systems should still review server source before installing, especially for community packages without a known maintainer.
+The MCP ecosystem saw multiple security disclosures across late 2025 and early 2026 — prompt injection through tool descriptions, credential exfiltration, and supply-chain concerns — and Smithery's newer API surface helps with operational control through connection objects, namespace ownership, deployments, and scoped service tokens.
+Those controls do not turn every server into audited software.
+Teams handling sensitive systems should still review server source and configuration scopes before installing community packages.